gibbok/notes-next-js/README.md

 - in prod mode `getStaticProps` run at build time
 - `getStaticProps` can be only exported from a page

+### Server side rendering
+Fetch data at request time instead of build time, by  exporting  `getServerSideProps` instead of `getStaticProps` from a page.
+`getServerSideProps` parameter (context) contains request specific parameters.

+Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.

 ## Others

 ### Front Matter